Authentic Hungarian Shopping Experience

 National Gastro Days in the Great Market Hall (Nagyvásárcsarnok):

 Venue: Great market Hall, Vámház krt.
 1-3., district IX., Pest end of Liberty Bridge, trams 2, 47, 49, the nearest metro station is at Kálvin tér (M3 blue line)

 Each week from Thursday to Saturday a different nation introduces its culinary delights as well as cultural, and natural treasures.

-So browse the schedule below, and pick a nation the cuisine and culture of which interest you the most and head for the Great market Hall in Budapest.
+So browse the schedule below, and pick a nation the cuisine and culture of which interest you the most and head for the Central Market in Budapest.

 Address: Hold utca 13., district V., M2 metro Kossuth tér, M3 metro Arany János utca

 Open: Mon: 6.30 – 17.00, Tue-Fri 6.30, Sat: 6.30 – 14.00